google-deepmind/agent_debugger/README.md

 export PYTHONPATH=$(pwd)
 ```

-See the 'experiments' [notebook](https://colab.research.google.com/github/deepmind/agent_debugger/blob/master/colabs/experiments.ipynb) to reproduce the experiments of the paper.
+See the [experiments notebook](https://colab.research.google.com/github/deepmind/agent_debugger/blob/master/colabs/experiments.ipynb) to reproduce the experiments of the paper.

 ## Citing this work